mari-sol-mr/High-Performance-Trading-System/RingBuffer/README.md

 ### This allows for correct wraparound of the head and tail.

-Some sizes that are not powers of 2 have the problematic quality that when an index wrap arounds, full buffers cannot be distinguished from empty buffers.
+Some sizes that are not powers of 2 have the problematic quality that when an index wrap arounds, index % `size` results in the same number.

-For example, say a buffer of size 17 and the write index is 0xffffffff (it's about to wrap around).
+For example, say we have a buffer of size 17 and the write index is 0xffffffff (it's about to wrap around).
 The producer will write to:
 0xffffffff % 17 = 0
 But, after the write index wraps around to 0, it will write to the same place: